gramiojs/documentation/docs/files/download.md

 > [!IMPORTANT]

 > **One message** contain only **one attachment**.
 Therefore, to download an attachment, you can simply use the `context.download` method
+> But you can solve this using the [media-group](/plugins/official/media-group) plugin.

 ## Via bot instance method